Battle of Badon: Possible Saxon commander

 Some authors have speculated that Ælle of Sussex may have led the Saxon forces at this battle.
 Others reject the idea out of hand.
 In book 9 of his work Historia regum Britanniae, Geoffrey of Monmouth mentions a certain Cheldric as a Saxon war leader who fought at Bath during the same period, so other scholars suggest that (due to similarities of names) Cerdic of Wessex was the Saxon leader during the battle.

 Second Badon

 The A Text of the Annales Cambriae includes the entry: "The first celebration of Easter among the Saxons.
 The second battle of Badon.
 Morgan dies."
-The date for this action is given by Phillimore as AD 665, but the Saxons' first Easter is placed by the B Text in its entry 634 years after the birth of Christ and "the second Badon" is not mentioned.
+The date for this action is given in the Annales Cambriae as AD 665.
+However, the B Text does not include the text mentioning "the second Badon".

 Romance depiction

 The 13th-century Vulgate Cycle, a French prose romance retelling of the Arthurian legend, replaced the Battle of Badon with the Battle of Clarence (spelling variants: Clarance, Clarans, Clarenche, Clarens).
 In the first round of fighting, a coalition of British kings is defeated by the Saxons (or the Saracens in some subsequent versions, including that by Thomas Malory).
 In the second phase, Arthur joins the battle and enemy forces are destroyed, driving invaders into the sea.